adobe-type-tools/afdko/docs/otfautohint_Notes.md

   and lets the new version coexist with the old version when needed.
 * [AFDKO Tools Updated] Other tools in AFDKO have been updated to call oftautohint instead of psautohint, and the dependency on the latter's repository has been removed.
-* [Stopping Psautohint Development] We expect to stop development of psautohint once the 3.9.8 release is made.
+* [Stopping Psautohint Development] We expect to stop development of psautohint after the 4.0.0 release.
 * [Improvements] The new code fixes a number of bugs and in our judgement produces better results on average.
 It also uses a slightly different encoding in UFO glif files.
 Accordingly, users should expect that running the new code